raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![Photo of a Raspberry Pi with wires from the PIR connected to the correct pins.](images/assembly_wires.JPG)
 --- /task ---

+--- /collapse ---

+--- collapse ---
+---
+title: My box contains a Coral TPU
+---

+-- task ---
+Insert the USB-C cable into the Coral dongle and the other end into any USB-3 port §b
+--- /task ---

+--- /collapse ---

 #### Converting a camera for IR-sensitive Life on Earth experiments